sumayyah-rahman/STAGE-Audra-Langues/README.md

 ## Security note

 API keys must never be exposed in front-end code or committed to a public repository.
 They should be stored securely on the server side.
+Recommandation; save it in the `.env`file :)

 ## Planning
 | Week   | Task                                             | Objective                                                                                                                       |